gitlabhq/omnibus-gitlab/doc/update/README.md

 the above commands.

 From version 10.8 onwards, upgrade paths are enforced for package upgrades by default.
-This restricts performing direct upgrades skipping major versions (for example 6.3 to 10.7 in one jump) which can result in breakage of the GItLab installations due to multiple reasons like deprecated or removed configuration settings, upgrade of internal tools and libraries etc. Users will have to follow
+This restricts performing direct upgrades that skip major versions (for example 6.3 to 10.7 in one jump) which can result in breakage of the GItLab installations due to multiple reasons like deprecated or removed configuration settings, upgrade of internal tools and libraries etc. Users will have to follow